Cultural diplomacy: Objectives

-Link to national security
+Connections to national security

-First and foremost, cultural diplomacy is a demonstration of national power because it demonstrates to foreign audiences every aspect of culture, including wealth, scientific and technological advances, competitiveness in everything from sports and industry to military power, and a nation's overall confidence.
-The perception of power obviously has important implications for a nation's ability to ensure its security.
+Cultural diplomacy is a demonstration of national power because it demonstrates to foreign audiences every aspect of culture, including wealth, scientific and technological advances, competitiveness in everything from sports and industry to military power, and a nation's overall confidence.
+The perception of power has important implications for a nation's ability to ensure its security.
 Furthermore, because cultural diplomacy includes political and ideological arguments, and uses the language of persuasion and advocacy, it can be used as an instrument of political warfare and be useful in achieving traditional goals of war.
 A Chinese activist was quoted as saying "We've seen a lot of Hollywood movies – they feature weddings, funerals and going to court.
 So now we think it's only natural to go to court a few times in your life."
-This is an example of a cultural export – Hollywood movies – possibly having a subtle effect on the legal system in China, which could ultimately benefit the United States or any other nation which wishes to see a more democratic China.
-This is the way in which ideas and perceptions can ultimately affect the ability of a nation to achieve its national security goals.

 In terms of policy that supports national security goals, the information revolution has created an increasingly connected world in which public perceptions of values and motivations can create an enabling or disabling environment in the quest for international support of policies.
 The struggle to affect important international developments is increasingly about winning the information struggle to define the interpretation of states' actions.
 If an action is not interpreted abroad as the nation meant to it be, then the action itself can become meaningless.
-Cultural diplomacy can create an environment in which a nation is received as basically good, which in turn can help frame its actions in a positive light.

 Participants in cultural diplomacy often have insights into foreign attitudes that official embassy employees do not.
 This can be used to better understand a foreign nation's intentions and capabilities.
 It can also be used to counter hostile propaganda and the collection of open-source intelligence.

-Overall, cultural diplomacy has the potential to demonstrate national power, create an environment conducive to support, and assist in the collection and interpretation of information.
-This, in turn, aids in the interpretation of intelligence, enhances a nation's prestige and aids in garnering support for policies abroad.
-All of these factors affect a nation's security, thus, cultural diplomacy has an effect on, and a role to play, in regards to national security.

 Tools and examples

-Cultural diplomacy can and does utilize every aspect of a nation's culture.
-This includes:
+Cultural diplomacy relies on a variety of mediums, including: